 Eslovènia: Visió econòmica i política

-Slovenia is highly open to foreign trade, which represents about 146.5% of the country's GDP (World Bank, latest data available).
+Slovenia is highly open to foreign trade, which represents about 161% of the country's GDP (World Bank, latest data available).
 This high level of openness makes Slovenia very dependent on the economic health of its main commercial partners: Slovenia is integrated within German and Austrian production chains for automobiles and electrical and electronic equipment, and in Swiss chains for the pharmaceuticals industry, and generates more than half of its goods exports from these four sectors.
-Due to the drop in global demand during the global financial crisis and the economic difficulties of the EU countries, Slovenia's exports had decreased.
-Since 2011, however, exports have been increasing continuously.
-The largest share of total exports in 2020 was contributed by medicaments (19.2%), motor cars (8.6%), parts of motor vehicles (2.6%), and petroleum oils (1.9%); with imports following a similar trend: medicaments (14.6%), motor cars (4.8%), petroleum oils (3.8%), and parts of motor vehicles (2.5%).
+The largest share of total trade in 2022 was contributed from chemicals and related products (34.0% of exports and 31.9% of imports), followed by machinery and transport equipment (26.7% of exports and 22.7% of imports), manufactured goods classified chiefly by material (16.4% of exports and 14.5% of imports), miscellaneous manufactured articles (about 8.2% of exports and 7.0% of imports), and mineral fuels, lubricants and related materials (8.0% of exports and 13.8% of imports – data Statistics Slovenia).

 Foreign Trade Values | 2017 | 2018 | 2019 | 2020 | 2021 |